AlessandroDelSole/DelSole.XamUtilities/README.md

 The solution contains a companion sample app that demonstrates how to use controls, converters, and behaviors.
 Check it out, it's really easy to use!

-## Downloads

-DelSole.XamUtilities is available as a [NuGet package](https://www.nuget.org/packages/DelSole.XamUtilities/1.0.0) that you can download from Visual Studio.